chent7/GPD-Pocket2-Arch_installation_config/README.md

                                                                                                *
 The complete guide to installing Arch and configuring Arch on the GPD Pocket 2, based on all available online resources I can find on the GPD Pocket 2.

-It is also relevant to other distros in the configuration parts.
+Steps performed here may also be relevant to other distros.

 I will do my best to explain everything ;)